‘Lust for blood’

-Produced by Artistic Metropol, the screenplay was by José Larraz (director of the original) and and Víctor Matellano.
+Produced by Artistic Metropol, the screenplay was written by José Larraz (director of the original) and Víctor Matellano.
 Larraz was working on the project before he died; Matellano took over directorial duties.

 The movie stars Caroline Munro (Dracula A.D.
 1972, Captain Kronos: Vampire Hunter, At the Earth’s Core), Anthony Rots, Veronica Bacorn, Alina Nastase, Luis Hacha, Marta Flich, Almudena Léon, Lone Fleming (A Candle for the Devil), Antonio Mayans (Devil Hunter; Cannibal Terror), May Heatherly and Conrado San Martín.

 FX were coordinated by Colin Arthur (The Never Ending Story) who was in charge of FX in the original film.